gdiet/backup/README.md

 Every few weeks,

-* I store "everything" from the family laptop to a new folder in the dedup file system residing on drive A. This new folder I name by current date, for example "backups_laptop/2020-10-21".
+* I store "everything" from the family laptop to a new directory in the dedup file system residing on drive A. This new directory I name by current date, for example "backups_laptop/2020-10-21".
-* To speed things up, before actually creating the new backup, I create a duplicate of the previous backup in a folder with the current date with the `copywhenmoving=true` option enabled.
+* To speed things up, before actually creating the new backup, I create a duplicate of the previous backup in a directory with the current date with the `copywhenmoving=true` option enabled.
 This is fast.
 After this, I use a tree sync software that mirrors the source to the target, overwriting only those files that have changed (changed size or last modified time) and deleting files in the target that are not present in the source.
 If few things have changed, this is also fast.

 Every few months,